 UCLA is committed to being a transfer-friendly institution.
 Strong academic preparation and performance make you a more competitive candidate during the admission review process.
 The average GPA of admitted transfer students is above 3.5, and admitted students have completed most or all major preparatory courses.
-We give highest priority to applicants from California community colleges and other UC campuses.
+We give highest priority to applicants from California community colleges.
 UCLA admits students for fall quarter only.